psrc/psrc.github.io/_posts/2020-05-05-covid-19-biking.md

   *1. Have numbers of people biking and walking decreased in March 2020 comparing to previous months/years?*

-  *2. Was there a decrease in biking after Work from Home or stay-at-pace orders?*
+  *2. Was there a decrease in biking after Work from Home or stay-at-home orders?*

-  *3. How has the people's behavior has changed?*
+  *3. How has the people's behavior changed?*

 ## Data